roman-milk/roman-milk.github.io/teacher-teacher.md

  Sandy slowly got up and walked to the cell door and dropped to her knees.
 The officer opened the door and buckled a collar around her neck, attached a leash and pulled Sandy out the door.
 Sandy started to get up but he smacked her across the face and demanded, "Crawl slut."
 Sandy dropped back to her knees and crawled after the officer out the door into the main room.
 Sandy was never so humiliated in all her life.
 Here she was crawling, naked, covered in cum thru a police station in front of fifteen or twenty strange officers and into an interview room.
 Sandy couldn't believe her body.
 This was probably the worst experience of her life and her pussy was getting wet and aroused.
 Not just a little aroused; she was dripping wet.
 Her nipples were sticking out from her tits like bullets.
 What was wrong with her, how could this excite her?
 As her confusion mounted her arousal increased.

  When Sandy crawled thru the door to the interview room there was a large barrel chested disgusting man seated at a table.
 When the officer closed the door behind her Sandy was suddenly alone with this gross man who smelled and had the most disgusting set of teeth she had ever seen.
 There were several missing and what was left was a dark brown color.
 When he looked down at Sandy she knew this wasn't going to go well.
-Report_Story #3